Hugh Alan Anderson

 Hugh Alan Anderson (September 25, 1933 – April 22, 2015) was a Canadian politician.

 An insurance broker by trade, Anderson was elected to the House of Commons of Canada in the 1974 federal election representing the riding of Comox—Alberni, British Columbia.
 The Liberal MP served as Parliamentary Secretary to the Minister of Fisheries and the Environment from 1977 to 1978 and then as Parliamentary Secretary to the Minister of Indian Affairs and Northern Development until the 1979 federal election in which he was defeated.

-Anderson has remained active in public life, serving since the 1990s as Chair of the Port Alberni Port Authority.
+Anderson remained active in public life, serving since the 1990s as Chair of the Port Alberni Port Authority.
 He died on April 22, 2015.